Descanonge/clementhaeck.com/content/posts/2025/mail_footprint/index.md

 # Making it work

 Deleted emails are tagged with `deleted` and temporary emails with `temp`.
 There is a single synchronized folder named *locean*, saved yearly in the *archive* folder.
-This works with more than one folder, for multiple accounts for instance.
+This could work with more than one folder, for multiple accounts for instance.

 ```goat {height=170}
 mail